 For those with a larger budget and desire for more living space, there are villas in the marina.
 A four-bedroom duplex, although not abundant, would set tenants back about Dh175,000.
 And for the privilege of an extra room, be prepared to spend about Dh350,000 per year for a five-bedroom luxury flat or villa.

-Location and landmarks
+Dubai Marina's location and landmarks

 For retail, the Marina Mall shopping centre is spread across four floors and covers more than 390,000 square feet.